Farmhouse DIY Kitchen Benches

 - -white paint (I used leftover wall paint)

 P.S.
 I get a lot of questions about the hooks on my island—here’s the link!

 -Start by building the “H” for each side: the two legs, and the short piece in the middle and at the top.

 -Attach the two sides together with the long piece in the middle (that hooks into the bottom short pieces), and then the two pieces on each side at the top.

 -Put the top together, then attach to the frame.

-Use a Kreg jig (Kreg Pocket Hole Jig System) to attach the pieces of wood to each other.
+Use a Kreg jig (Kreg Pocket Hole Jig System) to drill pocket holes, and attach the pieces of wood to each other.
 If you don’t have one, get one. :) Seriously, if you want to build anything from frames to furniture, it’s the best and easiest way to do it.
-You can start out with one that’s only around $39 on Amazon, or check out your local hardware stores to see what their prices are.
+You can start out with one that’s only around $39 on Amazon, or check out your local hardware store to see what their prices are.

 The top was attached using wood glue, and then nails for extra security. (thin nail head, but long enough to go through)

 After the benches were built, I stained them (Provincial by Minwax), then taped off the top, and painted the legs and frame white.
 I didn’t use a primer, because I I knew the paint would cover well, and that I was going to sand some off and distress it afterward.
 You can use a paint sprayer to make it go a lot faster, use a brush, or even white spray paint.
 Once the paint was dry, I used a power sander to distress the legs and frame.
 The finally step was to stencil numbers on to the top of the benches—1, 2, 3 on one, and 4, 5, 6 on the other one. ( I used my Silhouette to cut out numbers, and then black spray paint.)